Stable components in the parameter plane of transcendental functions of finite type: Parameter space: Dynamically natural slices

 The following equivalencies are proved for rational maps in \cite{mcmbook} and extended to the transcendental setting in \cite{KK}.

-\begin{theorem} Let $\calf$ be a holomorphic family of meromorphic maps with finitely many singularities, over a complex manifold $X$, with base point $x_0$.
+\begin{theorem} Let $\calf$ be a holomorphic family of normalized entire or meromorphic maps with finitely many singular values, over a complex manifold $X$, with base point $x_0$.
 Then the following are equivalent. \begin{enumerate}[{\rm (a)}] \item The number of attracting cycles of $f_x$ is locally constant in a neighborhood of $x_0$. \item There is a holomorphic motion of the Julia set of $f_{x_0}$ over a neighborhood of $x_0$ which respects the dynamics of $\calf$. \item If in addition, for $i=1, \ldots,N$, $s_i(x)$ are holomorphic maps parameterizing the singular values of $f_x$, then the functions $x \mapsto f_x^n(s_i(x))$ form a normal family on a neighborhood of $x_0$. \end{enumerate} \end{theorem}

-\begin{definition}[$J-$stability] A parameter $x_0\in X$ is a $J$-stable parameter for the family $\calf$ if it satisfies any of the above conditions.
-We denote by $X^{stab}$, the set of $J$-stable parameters for the family $\calf$. \end{definition}
+\begin{definition}[$J-$stability] A parameter $x_0\in X$ is a $J$-stable parameter for the normalized family $\calf$ if it satisfies any of the above conditions.
+We denote by $X^{stab}$, the set of $J$-stable parameters for the family $\calf$.
+Its complement